brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

     X& X::operator=(X&&);

 Change 10.3.5 [class.copy.assign], paragraph 6:
-> The implicitly-declared <ins>prospective</ins> copy/move assignment operator for class X has the return type `X&`; it returns the object for which the assignment operator is invoked, that is, the object assigned to.
+> <del>The</del> <ins>An</ins> implicitly-declared <ins>prospective</ins> copy/move assignment operator for class X has the return type `X&`; it returns the object for which the assignment operator is invoked, that is, the object assigned to.
 An implicitly-declared <ins>prospective</ins> copy/move assignment operator is an inline public member of its class.

 Change 10.3.5 [class.copy.assign], paragraph 8:
 > Because a <ins>prospective</ins> copy/move assignment operator is implicitly declared for a class if not declared by the user, a base class copy/move assignment operator is always hidden by the corresponding <ins>prospective</ins> assignment operator of a derived class ([over.ass]).
 A using-declaration ([namespace.udecl]) that brings in from a base class an assignment operator with a parameter type that could be that of a <ins>prospective</ins> copy/move assignment operator for the derived class is not considered an explicit declaration of such a <ins>prospective</ins> operator and does not suppress the implicit declaration of the derived class <ins>prospective</ins> operator; the operator introduced by the using-declaration is hidden by the implicitly-declared <ins>prospective</ins> operator in the derived class.